-But she knew she wasn’t there.
-Didn’t know where she was, but it wasn’t home — though she hated to use that word.
+But she knew she wasn’t home — though she hated to use that word.
 “Home” implied somewhere safe and secure — or, at the very least, sentimental.
 Where she was running from was anything but.

-She began to wander around the unfamiliar streets, looking for anything that would indicate a Middle market, or even an open Ender establishment, was nearby.
-She wasn’t sure she’d make an attempt at actually entering either, but she figured searching for one would give her something to do.
-And get her mind off the reason she wasn’t “home” in the first place.
+She began to wander around the unfamiliar streets, looking for anything that would indicate a Middle market.
+She wasn’t sure she’d make an attempt at actually entering either, but she figured searching for one would get her mind off the reason she wasn’t “home” in the first place.

 Most of what she came across, however, looked residential: Apartments, tenements, ramshackle layers of humanity stacked atop one another, reaching their grimy hands toward a darkening sky.
 Stucco, plaster and wooden walls surrounded her, cracked and decaying.

 Not a sign even hinted at a local place of business, or the sharp-lined metal and glass that would define the Middle.

 Plenty of other people populated the dilapidated streets, walking hurriedly, loitering in doorways, meandering drunkenly.
 But she had no intention of asking for directions.

 Attempting to blend in, she’d have to find a place on her own.

 Concentrating on keeping a low profile was almost enough to keep her distracted from remembering why she was there in the first place.
 Almost.

 She swallowed and shook her head, still not wanting to think about Zera.
 But she couldn’t really stop.